JoacoMarc/Hotel-Guest-Management-System/README.md

 - View the floor with the most occupants
 - View rooms with upcoming departures
 - Visual representation of the hotel's occupancy
-- Create a file with guest information
+- Create an Excel file with guest information
+- Clear the guest file and vacate the hotel

 ## Installation
 1. Clone the repository: